-Featuring forewords by Clem Seecharan and Robin DG Kelley, these texts will become vital tools in our own struggles to 'overturn the power relations which are embedded in every unequal facet of our lives'.
+Featuring forewords by Clem Seecharan, Robin DG Kelley and Honor Ford-Smith, these texts will become vital tools in our own struggles to 'overturn the power relations which are embedded in every unequal facet of our lives'.

 Andaiye (1942 -2019) was a Guyanese social, political, and gender rights activist, who has been described as a transformative figure in the region's political struggle.
 She was an early member of the executive of the Working People's Alliance (WPA) in Guyana, alongside Walter Rodney.
 A founding member of the women's development organisation Red Thread in Guyana in 1986, Andaiye was also an executive member of the Caribbean Association for Feminist Research and Action (CAFRA).

 Alissa Trotz is Professor of Women & Gender Studies and Caribbean Studies at New College, University of Toronto.

 'Andaiye was the most important Caribbean woman intellectual-activist of the generation of Walter Rodney.
 Her subtle, river-clear, loving and angry intelligence is rescued here, and with it the memory of the political struggles of the 1970s and 80s in which a critical feminism emerged from the ruins of the Black Power moment'- Richard Drayton, Rhodes Professor of Imperial History at King's College London